shuraG/picoplaca/README.md

 # picoplaca
-Calculator for pico and placa, let me know if a car can be on the Road.
+Calculator for pico and placa, let me know if a car can be on the Road.\n

 On base of the license plate I can have differents type of cars: